Dancing With Trees

 Tuesday, October 9th, 2007

-Dancing With Trees 02, 48H x 48W x 1D inches acrylics, matt and semi-gloss glaze, and semi-gloss varnish on canvas
+Dancing With Trees 02, 48H x 48W x 1D inches acrylics, matt and semi-gloss glaze medium, and semi-gloss varnish on canvas, scene continues onto trim frame.
+Detail images below.

-Layers of acrylics-glaze washes used in final stages: Hansa yellow light, Pthalo blue, Pthalo green, Permanent green, thio violet, Mars black, Cadmium red light, Dioxazine violet
+Layers of glaze washes used in final stages: Hansa yellow light, Phthalo blue, Phthalo green, Permanent green, Thio violet, Mars black, Cadmium red light, Dioxazine violet.

-Dancing With Trees 02, started August 30th - 48 x 48 Acrylics on canvas – several progression details posted on different dates are combined in this post.
-The Oil Pastel with the same name, first version, posted in March 2007, inspired the painting.
+Dancing With Trees 02, started August 30th – several progression details posted on different dates are combined in this post.
+The oil pastel with the same name, first version, posted in March 2007, inspired the painting.

 Monday, September 17th, 2007